 Calculate the net cost of putting money into a TFSA.
 Right now, the annual limit to put in a TFSA is $6,000.
-To take $6,000 out of your corporation you must pay taxes, if those are personal taxes it could be 40-50%, if it’s dividends you’re still paying approximately 30%.
+To take $6,000 out of your corporation, you must pay taxes.
+If those are personal taxes, it could be 40-50%, and if it’s dividends, you’re still paying approximately 30%.
 Either way, you’re writing a cheque to CRA that you will never get back.
-There are more efficient strategies you can use to minimize tax if you leave the money in your corporation.
+You can use more efficient strategies to minimize tax if you leave the money in your corporation.

-If you can invest money that hasn’t been taxed, such as the tax-free dollars you can withdraw out of your corporation using the capital dividends account, then investing in a TFSA becomes valuable.
+If you can invest money that hasn’t been taxed, such as the tax-free dollars you can withdraw from your corporation using the capital dividends account, then investing in a TFSA becomes valuable.

 Should I invest in a Retirement Savings Plan (RSP)?